-Curriculum at St. Elizabeth Healthcare Medical Laboratory Science Program consists of an 11-month program of both didactic and supervised clinical training, Monday - Friday, 7 -8.5 hours per day.
+Curriculum at St. Elizabeth Healthcare Medical Laboratory Science Program consists of an 11month program of both didactic and supervised clinical training, Monday - Friday, 7 -8.5 hours per day.
 Experienced personnel provide instruction at St. Elizabeth Healthcare Edgewood, KY, which includes St. Elizabeth Edgewood and Preferred Lab Partners.
 Other locations in St. Elizabeth Healthcare are used as enrichment sites to experience diverse laboratory environments.
 Curriculum may include(s) but is not limited to classroom presentations, discussions, demonstrations, laboratory exercises, computer aided instruction, and supervised practice.
 Clinical rotations will occur for all students enrolled; enrollment in the program is limited to guarantee placement for clinical rotations.

 The Program utilizes other clinical sites for enrichment within St. Elizabeth Healthcare.
-Enrichment sites included St. Elizabeth Microbiology in Hebron, KY, St. Elizabeth Dearborn in Greendale, IN, St. Elizabeth Florence, Florence, KY, and St. Elizabeth Ft.
-Thomas, KY.
-Outside of St. Elizabeth Healthcare, the school year includes a visit to our regional blood center, Hoxworth Blood Center, Cincinnati, OH, and UC Medical Center, Cincinnati, OH, for AFB culture work-up exposure.
 Didactic instruction, when possible, will be held at the Edgewood location.
 Clinical rotations will occur at Edgewood, Florence, Ft.
-Thomas, Dearborn, Hebron, Preferred Lab Partners, and Medical Office Buildings with experienced laboratory personnel providing clinical instruction.
+Thomas, Dearborn, Preferred Lab Partners, and Medical Office Buildings with experienced laboratory personnel providing clinical instruction.
 Departmental objectives, evaluations, and assessments will be generated through the Program Director.
 No additional books are required by alternative sites.
 A weekly summation may be held to allow students to discuss their respective clinical experience, to review objectives, and to perform supplemental exercises or assignments.